-Steamed methods require the placenta to be steamed with pure water to food safety temperatures prior to drying.
+Steamed method requires the placenta to be steamed with pure water to food safety temperatures prior to drying.

-TCM -Traditional Chinese method (based on Traditional Chinese Medicine).
+Traditional method (based on Traditional Chinese Style Medicine).
 Steamed above Lemon, ginger and chilli.

 The steamed methods offers a softer release of energy to the mother during her postpartum, ideal for those who suffer anxiety.

 It is a condition that takes effect mostly after the birth of a baby.
 It can happen to any woman that has birthed, from any class, culture or age.
 It also doesn't matter how she births, C/S, vaginal delivery, VBAC, miscarriage, stillbirth, home or hospital birth.
 It is most common after the first pregnancy but can occur in subsequent pregnancies also.
 Postnatal depression is mood swings that last more than a week or two and interfere with daily life including looking after the newly born baby.